j-pei/CMPT354/index.md

 # Format and Zoom link
 - Classes and office hours through zoom [CMPT 459 Zoom](https://sfu.zoom.us/j/67922370112?pwd=TnZzY0FzdERseVMyWnNkMFJZbGc3dz09).
-- A combination of online classes and recorded lectures.
-Students are required to attend the online classes.
+- A combination of live zoom meeting sessions and pre-recorded lectures.
+Students are required to attend the live sessions.
 See the schedule section for details.
 - In-class exams.

 # Course outline
 1. Welcome and introcution